HomeStreet, Inc. (NASDAQ:HMST) Shares Sold by IndexIQ Advisors LLC

-IndexIQ Advisors LLC lessened its holdings in HomeStreet, Inc. (NASDAQ:HMST – Get Rating) by 6.1% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 9,583 shares of the financial services provider’s stock after selling 619 shares during the quarter.
-IndexIQ Advisors LLC’s holdings in HomeStreet were worth $498,000 at the end of the most recent quarter.
+IndexIQ Advisors LLC decreased its stake in HomeStreet, Inc. (NASDAQ:HMST – Get Rating) by 6.1% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 9,583 shares of the financial services provider’s stock after selling 619 shares during the period.
+IndexIQ Advisors LLC’s holdings in HomeStreet were worth $498,000 as of its most recent SEC filing.

-Other institutional investors have also added to or reduced their stakes in the company.
-Assenagon Asset Management S.A. raised its position in HomeStreet by 1,093.5% in the fourth quarter.
-Assenagon Asset Management S.A. now owns 181,885 shares of the financial services provider’s stock worth $9,458,000 after acquiring an additional 166,645 shares in the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund grew its holdings in HomeStreet by 367.8% during the third quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 187,600 shares of the financial services provider’s stock valued at $7,720,000 after purchasing an additional 147,500 shares during the last quarter.
-Thrivent Financial for Lutherans boosted its position in shares of HomeStreet by 91.7% in the third quarter.
-Thrivent Financial for Lutherans now owns 177,547 shares of the financial services provider’s stock valued at $7,306,000 after acquiring an additional 84,949 shares during the period.
-Allspring Global Investments Holdings LLC bought a new stake in shares of HomeStreet in the fourth quarter valued at approximately $3,867,000.
-Finally, Morgan Stanley boosted its position in shares of HomeStreet by 11.9% in the second quarter.
-Morgan Stanley now owns 437,805 shares of the financial services provider’s stock valued at $17,835,000 after acquiring an additional 46,650 shares during the period.
-83.47% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors also recently modified their holdings of HMST.
+Royal Bank of Canada boosted its position in shares of HomeStreet by 86.9% in the second quarter.
+Royal Bank of Canada now owns 1,424 shares of the financial services provider’s stock worth $58,000 after buying an additional 662 shares during the period.
+Morgan Stanley boosted its position in shares of HomeStreet by 11.9% in the second quarter.
+Morgan Stanley now owns 437,805 shares of the financial services provider’s stock worth $17,835,000 after buying an additional 46,650 shares during the period.
+New York State Teachers Retirement System boosted its position in shares of HomeStreet by 20.5% in the third quarter.
+New York State Teachers Retirement System now owns 8,229 shares of the financial services provider’s stock worth $339,000 after buying an additional 1,400 shares during the period.
+State of New Jersey Common Pension Fund D boosted its position in shares of HomeStreet by 16.6% in the third quarter.
+State of New Jersey Common Pension Fund D now owns 65,347 shares of the financial services provider’s stock worth $2,689,000 after buying an additional 9,286 shares during the period.
+Finally, Maryland State Retirement & Pension System purchased a new stake in shares of HomeStreet in the third quarter worth about $342,000.
+83.47% of the stock is owned by institutional investors.

+In other news, EVP Jay C. Iseman sold 2,904 shares of the stock in a transaction that occurred on Thursday, February 10th.
+The stock was sold at an average price of $51.54, for a total transaction of $149,672.16.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+3.80% of the stock is currently owned by corporate insiders.

+HomeStreet (NASDAQ:HMST – Get Rating) last announced its quarterly earnings data on Monday, January 24th.
+The financial services provider reported $1.43 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.31 by $0.12.
+HomeStreet had a return on equity of 16.28% and a net margin of 31.69%.
+The firm had revenue of $85.70 million for the quarter, compared to analysts’ expectations of $86.26 million.
+During the same quarter in the prior year, the firm posted $1.47 earnings per share.
+As a group, equities research analysts forecast that HomeStreet, Inc. will post 4.53 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, February 23rd.
-Shareholders of record on Wednesday, February 9th were paid a $0.35 dividend.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, February 23rd.
+Stockholders of record on Wednesday, February 9th were given a dividend of $0.35 per share.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 3.16%.
 This is a boost from HomeStreet’s previous quarterly dividend of $0.25.
 The ex-dividend date was Tuesday, February 8th.
-This represents a $1.40 annualized dividend and a yield of 3.16%.
-HomeStreet’s payout ratio is presently 25.64%.
+HomeStreet’s dividend payout ratio is presently 25.64%.

-Several research analysts recently commented on HMST shares.
-Zacks Investment Research raised HomeStreet from a “hold” rating to a “buy” rating and set a $52.00 target price for the company in a research report on Tuesday, April 5th.
-StockNews.com assumed coverage on HomeStreet in a report on Thursday, March 31st.
-They set a “hold” rating for the company.
-Finally, B. Riley lowered their target price on HomeStreet from $60.00 to $55.00 in a research note on Tuesday, April 12th.

-In other HomeStreet news, EVP Jay C. Iseman sold 2,904 shares of the business’s stock in a transaction that occurred on Thursday, February 10th.
-The stock was sold at an average price of $51.54, for a total value of $149,672.16.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Insiders own 3.80% of the company’s stock.

 HomeStreet, Inc operates as the bank holding company for HomeStreet Bank that provides commercial, mortgage, and consumer/retail banking services primarily in the Western United States.
 The company offers personal and business checking, savings accounts, interest-bearing negotiable order of withdrawal accounts, money market accounts, and time certificates of deposit; credit cards; insurance; and treasury management products and services.